Growing opioid crisis adds to Puerto Rico’s problems

 But that is proving hard for an island mired in a 12-year recession and sharp budget cuts forced by a sort of public bankruptcy.

-Puerto Rico’s Administration of Services for Mental Health and Addiction confirmed 40 fentanyl deaths through March this year, but 75 suspected ones since then have gone untested because of budget cuts.
+Puerto Rico’s Administration of Services for Mental Health and Addiction confirmed 40 fentanyl deaths through March, but 75 suspected ones since then have gone untested because of budget cuts.

 “Right now we have some serious limitations,” said Suzanne Roig, who oversees the agency.

 Officials also are worried about legally prescribed painkillers.
-Gov. Ricardo Rossello last year declared an alert about overdoses and announced the government would track the use of legal opioids such as fentanyl and hydrocodone.
+Gov. Ricardo Rossello declared an alert about overdoses in 2017 and announced the government would track the use of legal opioids such as fentanyl and hydrocodone.
 In the seven months since that began, officials recorded about 60 prescriptions per 100 people.
-That’s roughly equal to the full-year rate for the U.S. mainland last year.
+That’s roughly equal to the full-year rate for the U.S. mainland in 2017.

 “There’s a very big problem of addiction to legally obtained medication,” Roig said.

 The crisis in Puerto Rico has not reached the epidemic levels of the U.S. mainland, but officials worry it will catch up soon.
-The opioid crisis killed some 48,000 Americans last year, with 5,400 fatal drug overdoses alone reported in Pennsylvania, the highest of any state.
+The opioid crisis killed some 48,000 Americans in 2017, with 5,400 fatal drug overdoses alone reported in Pennsylvania, the highest of any state.
 The U.S. Centers for Disease Control says fentanyl was responsible for the highest percentage of fatal overdoses in 2016, followed by heroin and cocaine.

 But activists complain Puerto Rico has been slow to take the problem seriously, and it’s not just the failure to request federal money.

 Several legislators in Puerto Rico have been trying for more than two years to pass a measure that would in part allow non-medical and non-emergency personnel to administer naloxone, which can reverse respiratory failures from opioid overdoses.
-Earlier this year, the island’s Senate sent a new bill to committee, where it has languished for several months.
+The island’s Senate sent a new bill to committee last year, but it has languished for several months.

 Associated Press Medical Writer Carla K. Johnson contributed to this report.